krosk/fastswitch-notes/dailynotes.md

 * (closing step)

 And don't rewrite things! they are already done, I should just refactor, not recode the damn whole architecture...

+### 18/10
+**refactor**
+On architecture dependant functions, I count those:
+* image_head_check: check the existence of the fsw_page, the current action, and the addresses of tags pointer and image location.
+Belongs to BOOT_STEP
+... to finish later, there are more urgent things.

+**graduation procedure**
+Deadline is 16th november.

+From Vincent thesis I see:
+* Abstract
+* Summary
+* Introduction
+* Related works (can write a lot here, one subsection for any category) _ 8 pages
+* Description of the system _ 30 pages
+* Experiment _ about how they tested the system.
+I have no data on this though. _ 8 pages
+* Results and analysis _ about how we can make things better _ 5 pages
+* Conclusion

+From Michel thesis I see:
+* Abstract
+* Introduction
+* Review of all kinds of soft doing the same thing
+... there is someting wonrg

+From MetaOS I see:
+* Introduction _ 5 pages
+* Related works _ 7 pages
+* Design _ 17 pages
+* Implementation _ 30 pages
+* Experiment _ 5 pages
+* Conlcusion + future works _ 1-2 pages

+MetaOS is very similar to what we done, let's start from here.